 Stock Subject to ESPP.
-A total of 669,903 shares were initially authorized for issuance upon adoption of the ESPP.
+A total of 669,903 shares (on a pre-split basis) were initially authorized for issuance upon adoption of the ESPP.
 In addition, the number of shares available for issuance under the ESPP automatically increases on January 1st of each year, commencing in 2013 and ending on (and including) January 1, 2021 by an amount equal to the lesser of (i) 1% of the total number of shares outstanding on December 31st of the preceding calendar year; or (ii) 330,396 shares.
 If rights granted under the ESPP expire, lapse or otherwise terminate without being exercised, the shares of common stock not purchased under such rights again become available for issuance under the ESPP.
-The closing price of the Company's common stock on March 20, 2017 was \$1.34.
-If this Proposal 3 is approved by our stockholders, the number of shares available for issuance will be increased by 400,000 shares, and the maximum automatic increase in the number of shares each year pursuant to the evergreen provision will be increased by 369,604 shares (from 330,396 shares to a total of 700,000 shares), commencing on January 1, 2018 and ending on (and including) January 1, 2026.
+The closing price of the Company's common stock on March 20, 2017 was \$[XX].